cypherstig/cypherstig.github.io/_posts/2022-01-13-book-summary-this-book-will-save-you-time.md

 header-image: "/assets/img/this-book-will-save-you-time/bitcoin-time-header.jpg"
 cover-image: "/assets/img/this-book-will-save-you-time/this-book-will-save-you-time-cover.png"
 author: cypherstig
-# description: '"Bitcoin is the first money allowing you to trade your only truly valuable asset (limited time) for similarly scarce units of value (bitcoin)."'
+# description: '"Bitcoin is the first money allowing you to trade your only truly valuable, strictly limited asset (time) for similarly scarce units of value (bitcoin)."'
 work: "This Book Will Save You Time"
 work-type: "book"
 work-creator: "Misir Mahmudov"